AlphaHydrae/blog/source/_posts/2013-06-29-rest-and-hypermedia-apis.markdown

 * `text` is another parameter to indicate the desired representation, in this case plain text.
 * `+json` at the end indicates the underlying structure of the media type (the responses of their API are always in JSON).

-Check out the RFC if you want to know how to name your media type.
+Check out the RFC if you want to know how to build your media type.
 In this case, the the response might look something like this (partial headers):

 ```json